brandur/sorg/content/passages-drafts/002-japan.md

-A common way for locals to escape the bustle of Tokyo is to make the short trip up to Hakone, known particularly for traditional ryokans, colorful hues in the autumn, and of course -- onsens.
-There's even a Japanese TV series about a salaryman who hates his job and skips work to visit local sentōs (_Sunshine Sento-Sake_; [available on Amazon][sunshine]).
+A common way for locals to escape the bustle of Tokyo is to make the short trip up to Hakone, known particularly for its traditional ryokans, colorful hues in the autumn, and of course -- onsens.
+There's even a Japanese TV series about a salaryman who hates his job and skips work to visit local sentōs (_Sunshine Sento-Sake_; available to stream [from Amazon][sunshine]).

 ## Lucky Yebisu (#lucky-yebisu)

 During one of our last days in Japan we stumbled across the Yebisu beer museum in Tokyo's vibrant Ebisu district (itself named for the beer company).
-Yebisu is named for Ebisu, the Japanese god of fishermen and luck.
-He's one of the [Seven Gods of Fortune][sevengods] that you'll find portrayed in every corner of Japan.
-He's shown on bottles of Yebisu with his fishing rod and baskets of fish.
+"Yebisu" is derived from "Ebisu", the Japanese god of fishermen and luck.
+He's one of the [Seven Gods of Fortune][sevengods] that you'll find portrayed in every corner of Japan, and is shown on bottles of Yebisu with his fishing rod and baskets of fish.

 ![Lucky Yebisu](/assets/passages/002-japan/lucky-yebisu@2x.jpg)